AmandineHerrada/amandineherrada.github.io/content/authors/admin/_index.md

     date_start: 2018-04-01
     date_end: 2018-06-30
     summary: |
-      'Practice in histology, immunostaining and cell culture for a scientific research project on Alzheimer’s disease.'
+      Practice in histology, immunostaining and cell culture for a scientific research project on Alzheimer’s disease.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`